MicrosoftDocs/power-platform/power-virtual-agents/configuration-hand-off-omnichannel.md

 ---
-title: "Configure hand-off to Omnichannel for Customer Service"
+title: "Configure Power Virtual Agents hand-off to Omnichannel for Customer Service"
 description: "Have human agents intercede in bot conversations by connecting Power Virtual Agents to Omnichannel." ms.date: 10/30/2019 ms.service: